C++ Shared Library: Dynamic Linking (Eps: 1)

 g++ -c -fPIC service.cpp -o service.o

-• -c : tell the compiler to stop after compilation process and don’t perform the linking.
+• -c : tell the compiler to stop after the compilation process and not perform the linking.

 • -fPIC : from opengenus.org → fPIC option in GCC enables the address of shared libraries to be relative so that the executable is independent of the position of libraries.